 New Students - To register for classes you must first complete our Steps to Enrollment.
 Then return here for information on Academic Advising.

 Welcome to Santa Barbara City College!

-Completing Academic Advising is required of all students who have never attended college, or attended only while in high school, and who plan to earn a Certificate, Associate Degree, or transfer to a four-year college.
+Academic Advising is required of all students who are new to college, or attended only while in high school, and who plan to earn a Certificate, Associate Degree, or transfer to a four-year college.

 - Learn about SBCC degree and certificate requirements